▪ Fire Operations Academy (Fire I & II Academy)

 FIREFIGHTER OPERATIONS ACADEMY APPLICATION (FSC102)

 - For Microsoft Office Word version, please click here.

 Captain Paul Sunder - Fire Science Program Director at Paradise Valley Community College.
 Captain Sunder is a retired Captain from the Phoenix Fire Department.

 The Firefighter Operations Academy exposes student to the physical demands of a firefighter, such as live burns, vehicle extrication, hose lays, ventilation, and more.
 Students are also introduced to fire department culture within the fire service.
 Firefighter curriculum is presented in a condensed, 17-week format consisting of in-class instruction and hands-on skills training, totaling over 300 training hours.
 Classes are held Tuesday and Thursday nights from 6:00pm-10:30pm, as well as Saturdays from 7:00am-5:00pm.
 Student recruits will also be required to co-enroll in FSC134: Fitness and Conditioning for Firefighters, with the option of attending Monday or Wednesday nights from 5:00pm-7:00pm.
-Upon successful completion of the academy, student recruits will receive fourteen (14) total college credits that may be applied toward an Associate's degree, and will receive the Firefighter Operations Certificate of Completion.
+Upon successful completion of the academy, student recruits will receive fourteen (14) total college credits that may be applied toward an Associate's degree, and will receive the Professional Certificate of Completion in Firefighter Operations.

 Timeline of Selection Process by Semester